 - Ted from How I Met Your Mother went to a tattoo parlor on a drunken dare while trying to get over a break-up and ended up with a butterfly on his lower back (or as Barney puts it, "a tramp stamp, a ho tag, ass antlers ...").
 It turns out the tattoo artist was recently dumped by the girl Ted was making out with (the one who dragged him there to get a tattoo).
-He eventually gets the tattoo painfully removed in "Ten Sessions" and eventually got engaged to the doctor who performed the procedure (after the 10 weeks were up).
+He gets the tattoo painfully removed in "Ten Sessions" and eventually gets engaged to the doctor who performed the procedure.

 - From Living With Fran, Josh's girlfriend has a tattoo with Ryley's name.
 Subverted as she had several tattoos and considered her body a panel to tattoo other names (including Josh's).